chris3kuete/Ansible-Playbook1--Devops/README.md

 - 1 that installs Apache and has 5 modules(apt, file, service, ufw, copy)
 - 1 that installs git and has 1 module(apt)

-The playbook is created on a server known as the controller and helps to install Apache and git on Ubuntu clients
+The playbook is created on a EC2 instance known as the controller and helps to install Apache and git on Ubuntu clients